STCybersec/Wazuh-Endpoint-Security/Active-Response/docs/03_active_response_workflow.md

 5. Rule 87105 fires
 6. Custom rule 200100 matches `malicious:1`
 7. Active Response executes
-8. `quarantine.ps1` runs on the agent
+8. `remove-threat.bat` runs on the agent

 This automation prevents malware from being opened by users.